 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Ron Paul (born August 20, 1935) is an American physician and U.S. congressman from Texas who ran for the Republican candidacy in the 2012 U.S. presidential election.
-Following the disappointing turnout in the state primaries, Ron Paul effectively announced the suspension of his campaign in a press release on May 14th, 2012.
+Ron Paul (born August 20, 1935) is an American physician and legislator who served as the U.S. Representative for Texas from 1976 to 2013 and a nominee for the Republican candidacy in the 2012 U.S. presidential election.

 2008 Presidential Campaign